rogerboesch/ataridev/README.md

 # Coming soon on my Medium channel
 https://medium.com/@rogerboesch

-Follow me to get an update when articles are ready!
+Star this repository and follow me on Medium to get an update when articles are ready!